hhentschke/MatlabIntro/readme.md

 # Introduction to Matlab

-This repo contains teaching material for incarnations of the 'Introduction to Matlab' at the Graduate Training Center of Neuroscience at the University of Tuebingen/International Max Planck Research School.
+This repo contains teaching material for past incarnations of the 'Introduction to Matlab' course at the Graduate Training Center of Neuroscience, University of Tuebingen/International Max Planck Research School.
 It has been developed and used by Harald Hentschke 2002-2018.
 For an overview of topics, see abstract below or syllabus_mcourse.pdf.

 ![screenshot](illustrations.png)